safinsingh/safinsingh/README.md

 Hey!
-I’m **Safin Singh**, a self-taught high-school student, full-stack developer, and cybersecurity competitor.
+I’m **Safin**.
+I'm a self-taught full-stack developer & cybersecurity competitor by day and high-school student by night.

 Be sure to check out my...
  - 📌 Pinned projects